 Please excuse the area around the garden.
 We are having our house painted in a few weeks and after they are done, I will be putting a nice thick layer of pine straw around it.
 I love my garden, but I want it to be pleasant on the eyes as well.
 I girl must have a pretty garden.

-I do have a 5 gallon bucket with a tomato in it.
+I do have a 5-gallon bucket with a tomato in it.
 Another experiment which seems to be working out well.
 And my large pot right outside my kitchen door is full of leaf lettuce and spinach I planted a few weeks ago.
 That area is on the north side of the house and doesn’t receive much sun and I think the plants would grow faster if they did receive a few rays of sunshine.
 But so far so good.
 I love container gardening.
 Great for very small areas and very convenient.

 I also have my tomato seeds started and they are growing in the lanai until after our last frost date of March 15.
 Then I will transfer them to my square foot garden after the spring plants are finished.

-I planted my heritage blackberry plant I had growing in a pot from a cutting and its starting the leaf very well.
+I planted my heritage blackberry plant I had growing in a pot from a cutting and it’s starting the leaf very well.
 I’m not a fan of the thorns, but the few blackberries I got off it last year were wonderful and BIG.
 My blueberry plant is blooming right on time.
 I can’t wait for that harvest.
-I have 2 blueberry plants for our area now and once the second plant is a couple years older, I should have a lot of berries for the 2 of us.
+I have 2 blueberry plants in our area now and once the second plant is a couple years older, I should have a lot of berries for the 2 of us.

 Do you have new plans for your garden this year?